Stop spam without frustrating your visitors

 User Registration & Membership by WPEverest is a powerful WordPress plugin for creating custom user registration forms, login pages, and membership websites without coding.
 It features a drag-and-drop form builder, user profile management, content restriction, and payment integrations for subscription-based sites.
 Ideal for communities, online courses, and client portals, the plugin helps website owners manage users and memberships efficiently while improving user experience.

 According wordpress.org, this plugin is installed on 60,000+ sites.
+All features of Anti-Spam plugin by CleanTalk for WordPress.

 Installing User Registration & Membership